-An analysis of selected topics in global politics such as: the role and interplay of nation-states, intergovernmental nongovernmental organizations, and political organizations.
+An analysis of selected topics in global politics such as: the role and interplay of nation-states, intergovernmental organizations, and nongovernmental political organizations.

 POSC 4960 Directed Reading

 Supervised reading and study in areas selected in consultation with the directing professor.